mutantstandard/standard/terms.md

 | Heavy Black Heart | `2764` | ❤ |
 | Heavy Black Heart (as emoji) | `2764 fe0f` | ❤ |

 Variation Selectors are contentious in Emoji, with various systems stripping or disregarding this codepoint wherever present.
+Depending on how GitHub works and how your computer works, you may see the two symbols above in the same way or in different ways.
 Mutant's current position is that VS16 should be used wherever specified in the Unicode standard.

 The codepoint for VS16 is `fe0f`.
-To make VS16 semantically obvious, documentation in Mutant often uses '\[VS16]' in place of `fe0f` when outlining codepoint sequences.
+To make VS16 semantically obvious, documentation in Mutant often uses `\[VS16]` in place of `fe0f` when outlining codepoint sequences.

 [More information on Variation Selectors from Wikipedia](https://en.wikipedia.org/wiki/Variation_Selectors_(Unicode_block))